Zucchini Bread Recipe

 It’s February.
 It’s cold out, and the garden is giving me anything but a surplus of zucchini right now.
 But as I made this clean eating zucchini bread, I thought back to this past summer to one particular day.
 I was sitting on the patio watching my son tumble and fumble his way through the garden.

 I watched him as he inspected a ladybug sitting on a leaf.
 He got so close on his hands and knees, they nearly bumped noses.
-Not an ease thing to do with a ladybug.
+Not an easy thing to do with a ladybug.

 He poked it in the behind, and it buzzed away angrily, upset to have its lunch disturbed in such a rude and unceremonious manner.
-He giggled, and moved onto a spot in the ground next to a zucchini plant that was heavily weighed down with fruit just begging to be picked and rescued from the hot summer sun.
+He giggled and moved onto a spot in the ground next to a zucchini plant that was heavily weighed down with fruit just begging to be picked and rescued from the hot summer sun.

 The earth was moist from a recent morning watering, so he happily settled in and began to dig.
 He wasn’t digging for anything in particular, but he ended up finding a worm.
-He pulled it up, took a close look, sniffed it and looked back at me with an expression that seemed to say “I just bit into a really sour lemon, Mama”.
+He pulled it up, took a close look, sniffed it, and looked back at me with an expression that seemed to say “I just bit into a really sour lemon, Mama”.
 All he could say as he held up that worm was, “dirty“.